danklotz/openNotes/micro-reviews.md

 - [Swiss Army Man](https://www.imdb.com/title/tt4034354/?ref_=nm_knf_t_2).
 Quite good if you can sustain the weirdness.
 In some sense a parody of many indie movie conventions, but a bit too over the top at times.

 - **T**
-- [The Old Guard](https://www.imdb.com/title/tt7556122/?ref_=nv_sr_srsg_0).
-This movie is definitely not for me.
-I do not hate it, but I definitely do not like it.
-- [The Protégé ](https://www.imdb.com/title/tt6079772/?ref_=nv_sr_srsg_0).
-Mediocre assassin movie mind candy.
-Nothing particularly memorably though.
-- [The Rock](https://www.imdb.com/title/tt0117500/).
-Action classic.
-Pretty much defined what I expect from an action movie.
 - [The Transporter](https://www.imdb.com/title/tt0293662/?ref_=tt_sims_tt).
 Great action movie which --- in my eyes --- cemented the prototype of a Jason Statham role.
-- [The Vault](https://www.imdb.com/title/tt9742794/?ref_=nv_sr_srsg_0).
-Mediocre heist movie with nice pictures.
-- ⭐️ [The Worlds End](https://www.imdb.com/title/tt1213663/?ref_=ttls_li_tt).
-I like all the Edgar Wright movies, nit this is the one I enjoyed the most (or baby driver?).
-It is a great comedy with an absurd stories and some slick cinematography; best enjoyed with some friends, a beer and without knowledge of what to expect.
-- [The Wrestler](https://www.imdb.com/title/tt1125849/?ref_=tt_sims_tt_i_12).
-Never was a movie about a fucked-up wrestler that gripping --- I also never seen another movie about wrestlers.
-Still great.
 - [To Rome With Love](https://www.imdb.com/title/tt1859650/?ref_=nm_flmg_dr_9).
 Very enjoyable movie, but for me somehow overshadowed by Midnight in Paris.
 - [Triangle of Sadness](https://www.imdb.com/title/tt7322224/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_triangle%2520of).
 Very enjoyable movie.
 I heard that many did not like it because it supposedly is an overly cynical take on rich people, but I did like it.
 - [True Blood](https://www.imdb.com/title/tt0844441/?ref_=nm_flmg_t_13_act).
 I do not know.
 I was fascinated at first because the world of the series resembled [Vampires: The Masquerade](https://en.wikipedia.org/wiki/Vampire:_The_Masquerade) so much.
 However, the series did not have much substance and got less interesting form episode to episode.